ZilaiSi/Path-Tracing/README.md

-This repo consists Matlab code for the paper PATH-FOLLOWING METHODS FOR MAXIMUM A POSTERIORI ESTIMATORS IN BAYESIAN HIERARCHICAL MODELS: HOW ESTIMATES DEPEND ON HYPERPARAMETERS".
+This repo consists Matlab code for the paper Path-following methods for Maximum a Posteriori estimators in Bayesian hierarchical models: How estimates depend on hyperparameters".